 4. Wish to improve their knowledge and skills in real estate investing

 Commercial real estate opportunities used to be exclusive to only the wealthiest class of investor and hedge funds.
-With changes to investing technology over the last 20 years, the average investor can invest in almost anything. the Motley Fool aims to power that investment with its Millionacres Moguls research subscription.
+With changes to investing technology over the last 20 years, the average investor can now invest in almost anything.
+The Motley Fool aims to power that investment with its Millionacres Moguls research subscription.

 Even though the stock market has achieved an average 10% annual return during the past century, real estate is actually the highest-performing investment class in modern history.
 But, unlike stocks and other assets, there is a fixed inventory of real estate.
-Short of colonizing another planet, there is a fixed amount of land and growing demand.
+Short of colonizing another planet, there is a fixed amount of land and demand continues to rise.
 Not to mention the fact that real estate investing is great for diversification and tax benefits.

 The Motley Fool’s Millionacres Moguls claims to combine all these advantages in one subscription package, which includes the following:

 - Recommendations for publicly traded real estate equities and REITs.

 - Educational resources focused on commercial and private real estate investing.

 These real estate portfolio recommendations aren’t on a fixed schedule, so you won’t be able to rely on Millionacres Mogul to supply you with one or two picks per month.
 But you will get access not only to their selections and research but also to the analysts that are making these recommendations so you can hear for yourself why these are good opportunities.